 Can you believe this gorgeous Italian poster by Anselmo Ballester?
 It makes Mora Tau look like a timeless classic. →

-Stretching to find sociological reasons for the making of movies like 1957’s Zombies of Mora Tau is an exercise in empty academia: Sam Katzman simply prowled the trades to see what the competition was up to, and tried to get the jump on a new trend.
+Stretching to find sociological reasons for the making of movies like 1957’s Zombies of Mora Tau is an exercise in empty academia: Sam Katzman simply prowled the trades to see what the competition was up to, or tried to get the jump on a new trend.
 He hired Bernard Gordon, a blacklisted writer he had worked with ten years before, and Gordon turned out two serviceable screenplays in short order — this opus and the even more budget-conscious The Man Who Turned to Stone.
-The silly Mora Tau throws some adequate players into some very dark sets with the genre favorites Allison Hayes and Morris Ankrum.
-The giddy mish-mosh mixes a treasure hunt with zombie nonsense in a minimalist ‘African’ setting with no black characters.
+The silly Mora Tau throws some adequate players into some dark sets with the genre favorites Allison Hayes and Morris Ankrum.
+The giddy mish-mosh mixes a treasure hunt with zombie nonsense in a minimalist Africa with no black characters.
 A corps of automaton-like zombies patrols the grounds of a very un-African mansion, seeking to kill those who would claim a lost treasure in diamonds.

 Although the setup of slow zombies harassing an isolated group of people predates The Last Man on Earth and Night of the Living Dead by a number of years, the picture hasn’t an ounce of mystery or horrific poetics.
 The zombies are meant to be the corpses of men long-lost in shipwrecks, but except for an occasional garland of seaweed not even their clothing shows signs of years of rot and putrifaction.
 The appeal will be for viewers that like to see the cameraman readjust his framing in the middle of a shot.
 The actors frequently stall between dialogue lines, leaving awkward stage-wait gaps.
 To clear the record once and for all, Mora Tau is not a USC fraternity.

-Outsiders converge on the estate of old Mrs. Peters (Marjorie Eaton of Monstrosity), located somewhere on the Senegal, Africa coastline near the city of Dakar.
+Outsiders converge on the estate of old Mrs. Peters (Marjorie Eaton of Monstrosity), located somewhere on the Senegal coastline near the city of Dakar.
 The lady welcomes her young granddaughter Jan (Autumn Russell), who is startled to find animated corpses patrolling the grounds.
 Coming ashore from a treasure-hunting vessel are George and Mona Harrison (Joel Ashley & Allison Hayes), diver Jeff Clark (Gregg Palmer) and scientist Eggert (Morris Ankrum).
-But nobody believes the zombie stories even after Mona apparently becomes one herself, and must be restrained by fire, the only element feared by the undead.
+Nobody believes the zombie stories even after Mona apparently becomes one herself, and must be restrained by fire, the only element feared by the undead.
 Diving to find the lost diamonds, Jeff is attacked on the ocean floor by the inhumanly strong zombies.
 Being dead, they don’t need to breathe!

 Zombies of Mora Tau is great trashy fun.
 Always a hoot, Allison Hayes’ Mona (Attack of the 50-Foot Woman ↑) openly rejects her husband for hunky Gregg Palmer.
 Mona is just plain rude: she advises old Grandma to just die and stop bothering people.
 Even graying Morris Ankrum wants a kiss from Mona.
 The treasure hunters are in serious zombie denial, even after a couple of crewmen are murdered, proving Grandma’s warnings beyond any doubt.
 The creepy staring men shamble about dragging seaweed behind them.
 Their favorite trick is to emerge from underwater to strangle their victims, like the old Lorelei phantoms.
 Despite all the tell-tale symptoms, George just won’t accept the fact that his main squeeze Mona has become a zombie.
 She’s ice cold, doesn’t breathe and tries to stab people, but all that may be just a coincidence.